 - Students can look online at www.uhcsr.com/american to find US providers

-If you have been assessed the premium for the student health insurance plan and want to accept the coverage, you can go to https://studentcenter.uhcsr.com/american and click on the link that says "Enrollment Form."
-By completing this enrollment form, your coverage will become active on January 1 and you will not receive any additional weekly waiver reminder emails.
+If you have been assessed the premium for the AU student health insurance plan and want to accept the coverage, please go to https://studentcenter.uhcsr.com/american and click on "Enrollment Form."
+By completing this form, your coverage will become active on August 1, 2018.

-If you do not complete this enrollment form and do not submit a waiver, your coverage will not become effective until you complete this form or the waiver database closes on February 16 and the charge will remain on your student account.
-You will not be able to print out an insurance card or access pharmacy benefits until approximately February 21.
+If you do not complete the Enrollment Form nor submit the waiver, your coverage will not become effective until you complete this form or until the waiver closes on September 16, 2018, for fall students, and the charge will remain on your student account.
+You will not be able to print out an insurance card or access pharmacy benefits until September 27, 2018.

 Alternate Health Insurance